Our View: Still behind a mask

 “I’m primarily trying to empower them to make their own calculations and feel confident in those decisions — that I trust them to do this for any given situation, because these decisions are on a case-by-case, event-by-event, activity-by-activity basis,” said Summers.
 “I want them to feel like they can assess the risk that’s going to be present, they can know who is going to be there and decide if the risk they are going to be accepting is worth the benefit that they are going to enjoy.”

-It’s a perfectly reasonable approach, albeit not always easy to communicate to children, nor easy to accept for any of us who just want this thing to be finished.
+It’s a perfectly reasonable approach, albeit not always easy to communicate to children, nor easy to accept for those of us who just want this thing to be finished.

 The important thing, Summers notes, is to remember these conversations in light of the ones we were having a year ago, when the message was to wear masks to stop the spread of COVID-19.
 Now, at least, we’re making decisions about going to baseball games or the beach or summer camp.
 Now we face the hope of life getting back to normal.

-Even as more people get the jab — about three-quarters of the vaccine eligible population in Massachusetts has at least one dose — masks remain part of life for some.
-The rest of us should count ourselves lucky and maybe offer the still-masked a little deference — and certainly six feet of distance — as we come out of these dark times together.
+Even as more people get the jab — about 50% of New Hampshire and 56% of Massachusetts — masks remain part of life for some.
+The rest of us should count ourselves lucky and maybe offer the still-masked a little deference — and certainly 6 feet of distance — as we come out of these dark times together.